atreyasha/spp-explainability/docs/develop.md

             is only relevant if the oracle and mimic models both **perform competitively and have similar confusion matrix profiles** (both conditions must be satisfied)

+        6.  further work: porting this technique to a transformer where possible

     3. Self-thoughts